influxdata/telegraf/plugins/parsers/json_v2/README.md

                 query = "books"
 ```

+The following keys can be set for the root configuration section:

+* **measurement_name_query (OPTIONAL)**: You can define a query with [GJSON Path Syntax](https://github.com/tidwall/gjson/blob/v1.7.5/SYNTAX.md) to set a measurement name from the JSON input.
+The query must return a single data value or it will use the default measurement name.
+This query is completely independent from the queries in `uniform_collection` or `object_Selection`.

-The configuration options for this parser has been separated into two different types, `uniform_collection` and `object_selection`.
-These types are described in more detail below.
+The query configuration options for this parser has been separated into two different sections, `uniform_collection` and `object_selection`.

 ### uniform_collection

-To explicitly gather fields from basic types (string, int bool) and non-object array's (supports nested non-object array's), you need to use the configuration `uniform_collection`.
-If the query you provides returns any objects (nested or directly) they will be ignored and not show up in the resulting metrics.
+With the configuration section `uniform_collection`, you can gather a collection of metrics from "uniform" data.
+The definition of "uniform" data is data which all share the same type and name.
+This can either be a single value or an array of values, but can't be an object (any objects found will be ignored, a debug log will be created if this happens).
+Any valid JSON type is supported (string,int,bool) and if possible can be converted to another type (string,int,float,bool), read the section [Types](#Types) to see what type conversion is supported.

 The following keys can be set for `uniform_collection`:

-* **query (REQUIRED)**: You must define the path query that gathers the object with [GJSON Path Syntax](https://github.com/tidwall/gjson/blob/v1.7.5/SYNTAX.md)
+* **query (REQUIRED)**: You must define the path query that gathers the object with [GJSON Path Syntax](https://github.com/tidwall/gjson/blob/v1.7.5/SYNTAX.md).
 * **name (OPTIONAL)**: You can define a string value to set the field name.
 If not defined it will use the trailing word from the provided query.
 * **value_type (OPTIONAL)**: You can define a string value to set the desired type (int, bool, string, float).
 If not defined it won't enforce a type and default to using the original type defined in the JSON (bool, float64, or string).
 * **set_type (OPTIONAL)**: Can be the string "field" or "tag"

 ### object_selection

-To explicitly gather fields from objects (supports nested arrays/objects and basic types), you need to use the configuration `object_selection`.
+With the configuration section `object_selection`, you can gather metrics from objects.
+The data doesn't have to be "uniform" and can contain multiple types.

 The following keys can be set for `object_selection`:

 * **query (REQUIRED)**: You must define the path query that gathers the object with [GJSON Path Syntax](https://github.com/tidwall/gjson/blob/v1.7.5/SYNTAX.md)